Early Deadline: May 30th, 2019

 The 2nd Annual Film Pipeline Short Script Competition provides an opportunity for writers and directors to get their material produced.
 Long-recognized by the industry as an avenue to scout unique, diverse voices, short-form content has become a vital calling card in attracting representation or seeing a proof-of-concept adapted into a feature.
 Film Pipeline eases the immense challenge of making a short by collaborating with selected entrants from development to production.
 Open to any genre, experimental or narrative, the contest supports imaginative storytellers in carrying their vision to screen.

-After almost two decades of discovering new projects through screenwriting, TV writing, and pitch competitions, Pipeline Media Group (PMG) brings a dynamic, hands-on process of industry facilitation to Film Pipeline.
+After two decades of discovering new projects through screenwriting, TV writing, and pitch competitions, Pipeline Media Group (PMG) brings a dynamic, hands-on process of industry facilitation to Film Pipeline.
 This allows both emerging and seasoned filmmakers a shot at financing and producing their work, as well as spotlighting their talents to garner interest from execs capable of advancing careers.

 Winner and runner-up awarded:

 - $5,000 to winner; $1,000 split between runners-up

 - Script development and notes from Film Pipeline's executive team

 - Industry exposure to specific partners for production support